r002/reactjs.org/content/docs/state-and-lifecycle.md

 <!-- TODO: NEW CODEPEN [**Try it on CodePen**](https://codepen.io/gaearon/pen/KgQpJd?editors=0010) -->

+Now we've got a React component with a `date` variable, and a `setDate` function for changing that variable.
+But when and how do we change it?

-Next, we'll make the `Clock` set up its own timer and update itself every second.
+Let's make the `Clock` set up its own timer and update itself every second.

 ## Adding useEffect to a Component {#adding-useeffect-to-a-component}